-Resources to help you learn about and engage with Black history, culture, art and community in celebration of Juneteenth.
+Resources to help you learn about and engage with Black history, culture, art, and community by celebrating Juneteenth.

-Today, Juneteenth is just beginning to gain widespread recognition as a holiday, however, it stands for a major milestone in American history.
+Juneteenth represents a significant milestone in American history.
 Though the Emancipation Proclamation was intended to free all enslaved people, most weren’t granted freedom until nearly three years later on June 19, 1865.

-Long observed in the Black community, Juneteenth marks the true end of slavery and is a celebration of freedom, emancipation and liberation.
-It’s also a moment to celebrate the many ways Black Americans have shaped our nation’s culture – from music and art to literature, civil rights and business.
+Long observed in the Black community, Juneteenth marks the true end of slavery and celebrates freedom, emancipation, and liberation.
+It’s also a moment to celebrate the many ways Black Americans have shaped our nation’s culture—from music and art to literature, civil rights, and business.

-Recognizing Juneteenth and celebrating it in your community is an important way to amplify and honor Black history and culture while also understanding the significance of the holiday in today’s society.
+Recognizing and celebrating Juneteenth in your community is an important way to amplify and honor Black history and culture while also understanding the significance of the holiday in today’s society.

 On September 22, 1862, President Abraham Lincoln signed the Emancipation Proclamation to free enslaved Black people in the United States.
 The proclamation didn’t mean immediate freedom, however.
-Instead, the proclamation didn’t go into effect until 1863.
-And even then, it was just on paper.
+Instead, the proclamation didn’t go into effect until 1863, and even then, it was just a movement on paper.
 Many Southern slave owners migrated West into Texas in an effort to evade the Union and continue owning slaves.

 True liberation happened on June 19, 1865, when Union soldiers marched into Galveston Bay, Texas, and announced that more than 250,000 enslaved black people were free.
-It’s important to recognize that the day didn’t include instant freedom for all.
-Many slave owners were not quick to let slaves go, making it still a difficult process.
+It’s important to recognize that this day still didn’t include instant freedom for all.
+Many slave owners were not quick to let slaves go.
+The fight for emancipation continued and continues to this day against institutionalized racism and systematic oppression.

 As of June 2021, Juneteenth is officially a federal holiday.
 Celebrating the day in the U.S. means recognizing the difficult path toward freedom while celebrating the huge milestone of ending institutionalized slavery.

-Cities across the U.S. have started putting together more Juneteenth celebrations as the holiday becomes more widely recognized.
-If you’re in the Bay Area, along with the HoneyBook HQ, we recommend attending some of the great community events coming up.
+There are many ways to celebrate Juneteenth.
+If you’re in the Bay Area like the HoneyBook HQ, we recommend attending some of the great community events coming up.

-- So many musical genres can trace their roots back to Black culture (everyone from Elvis to Ariana Grande), spend some time exploring the vast influence of Black artists by enjoying the many playlists on offer from providers like Spotify and Apple music.
+- So many musical genres can trace their roots back to Black culture (everyone from Elvis to Riot Grrl), spend some time exploring the vast influence of Black artists by enjoying the many playlists on offer from providers like Spotify and Apple Music.

 - June is Black Music Month